top of page

 After completing a bachelor's degree in Political Science, I decided to pursue a doctorate in Higher Education and Organizational Change from UCLA's Graduate School of Education and Information Science.
 My studies confirmed many of my personal insights and my subsequent work at a public university highlighted just how many students would benefit from additional guidance.

-Given my academic path, I have chosen to pursue a career providing ongoing college support that is easily accessible and uses a portion of service fees to provide free in-kind services to those less fortunate.
+Given my path, I have chosen to found an organization to provide higher education and career guidance that is easily accessible and uses a portion of service fees to provide free in-kind services to those with financial barriers.